kvangorp/SENG468/workload_generator/README.md

 ## Prerequisites for running the Workload Generator on its own (Local)

-For the Workload Generato to be functional on your local machine, the transaction server and the quote server must be running as well.
+For the Workload Generator to be functional on your local machine, the transaction server and the quote server must be running as well.
 Refer to the README in transaction_server and quote_server to set those up.

 ## Prerequisites to running the Workload Generator on its own (VM)